Clinical Activities and Procedures

 Echocardiography (Ultrasound Imaging)

 An echocardiogram (cardiac ultrasound or sonogram) is a sonar image of the heart and adjacent large blood vessels (great vessels).
 It is the principal non-invasive technique that allows a cardiologist to directly examine the anatomy and mechanical function of the heart.
 In most small animals, the examination is performed with the pet lying on a padded table that allows the imaging transducer to be directed upward from below the table.
 In large animals (horses, etc.) the examination is performed with the animal standing.
 Most animals can be examined with no or only very mild sedation, and there is no discomfort associated with the examination.
 The two-dimensional (2D) image allows a subjective evaluation of the walls, chambers, and valves, as well as the measurement of specific dimensions (chamber size, wall thickness) and indexes of the function of the ventricular chambers.
-The color Doppler image shows the direction and speed of blood flow throughout the heart and great vessels, and is very sensitive for identifying leaks in the 4 heart valves (see example below), abnormal movement of blood between the left and right sides of the heart, and obstructions to normal blood flow.
+A color Doppler image shows the direction and speed of blood flow throughout the heart and great vessels, and is very sensitive for identifying leaks in the four heart valves, abnormal movement of blood between the left and right sides of the heart, and obstructions to normal blood flow.